pguyot/Einstein/BUILDING.md

 # How to build Einstein on various platforms

 ## Table Of Contents

-* Building Einstein with Cocoa on macOS in 64 bit with Xcode
+* Building Einstein with Cocoa on macOS in 64 bit Universal
 * Building Einstein with FLTK on macOS in 64 bit with Xcode
 * Building Einstein on Linux in 64 bit
 * Building Einstein on Windows 10/11
 * Buidling Einstein for Android
 * Building Einstein for iOS

+## Introduction

+Einstein uses GitHub Workflows to verify integrity and code quality by building test scenarios and Einstein itself whenever code is changed.
+The `release.yml` builds and releases the final user version of Einstein for all desktop platforms, making it the final authority in building the latest release of Einstein.

-## Building Einstein with Cocoa on macOS in 64 bit with Xcode
+## Building Einstein with Cocoa on macOS in 64 bit Universal

+### Using Xcode

-Tested on macOS 10.15.3 Catalina with Xcode 11.4.
+Tested on macOS 12.0.1 Monterey with Xcode 13.2.1

 Install Xcode from the Apple AppStore.

 Building Einstein with Cocoa is very easy and straight forward.
-Cocoa is the user interface that is built into MacOS.
+Cocoa is the user interface that is built into macOS.
 Just open the
 ```_Build_/Xcode/Einstein.xcodeproj``` in Xcode and press Cmd-R to
 build and run the package.
 Einstein should launch in Debug mode
 after a few minutes and ask you for the location of the ROM.